dankarthik25/AWS-EventBridge-Cross-Account/ReadMe.md

 - Auto Docker build using code pipeline
 - Create ECS Cluster

-Note: there is error in cloudformation templete the container-image ecr image path is wrong so need to create a new version
+Note: there is error in cloudformation(pipelinecf.yaml) templete the container-image ecr image path is wrong so need to create a new version

 ```
-dev-548593215839-ecr-repository:7d4414f
+ERROR: image uri:  dev-548593215839-ecr-repository:7d4414f
 ```

 - Create new version of Task Defination where ecr path is latest
 ```
+ERROR in pipelinecf.yaml:

     - Update the Task Defination
         - change container image to  "dev-548593215839-ecr-repository:latest"
         - Copy "Task definatin ARN" and "container-name" to appspec.json file